-We have obtained food operation licenses to operate our general business activities currently conducted in China, except for the two new acquisitions, Quanzhou DayDayCook Food Co., Limited and Quanzhou Weishi Food Co., Limited, for which we are in the process of applying for the food operation licenses.
+We have obtained food operation licenses to operate our general business activities currently conducted in China, except for Quanzhou Weishi Food Co., Limited which does not hold any assets or operations for now and we are in the process of applying for relevant food operation licenses for it.
 In addition, SH Lashu have been filed for record as consignee or consignor of import and export goods.
 However, we cannot assure you that we can successfully renew these licenses in a timely manner or that these licenses are sufficient to conduct all of our present or future business.